 Affordable Photovoltaic Energy for Cape Verde

-During the inauguration ceremony, Aguas de Ponta Preta Chairman Norberto Lariba announced that the energy produced by the photovoltaic plant will be sold at a competitive rate.
-For the first 15 years, the price will be less than 5 Cape Verdean escudos (0.045 euros) per kilowatt-hour, thereby making it one of the most affordable energy sources in the country.
+During the inauguration ceremony, Aguas de Ponta Preta Chairman Norberto Lariba announced that the energy produced will be sold at a competitive rate.
+For the first 15 years, the price will be less than 5 Cape Verdean escudos (€0.045) per kilowatt-hour, making it one of the country’s most affordable energy sources.

-This pricing structure is part of a long-term power purchase agreement (PPA) between Cape Verde’s Ministry of Industry, Commerce, and Energy (DNICE) and Aguas de Ponta Preta.
-The PPA ensures that the electricity produced by the photovoltaic plant will be distributed efficiently and at a competitive price for the next 25 years.
+This pricing is secured through a 25-year power purchase agreement (PPA) between Aguas de Ponta Preta and Cape Verde’s Ministry of Industry, Commerce, and Energy (DNICE).
+The agreement ensures that the electricity will be distributed efficiently and at a competitive price.